 Supporting quality improvement in local areas

 As part of the £25 million government investment to reduce suicide rates, NCISH is now working with experts in Quality Improvement from the National Collaboration Centre for Mental Health (NCCMH) to support local areas to strengthen their suicide prevention plans.
-In particular, we are focussing on three of the main priority areas identified in the National Suicide Prevention Strategy:
+In particular, we are focusing on three of the main priority areas identified in the National Suicide Prevention Strategy:

 - Mental health services;